anodyne/nova/docs/ideas.md

 * When any site content is changed, we'll delete the cache and re-cache it automatically.
 * Using Kohana's caching system, we'll be able to cache all sub navigation menus for fewer calls to the database.
 * When a menu item is updated, we'll delete the cache and re-cache it automatically.
+* Move the user menu options to a dropdown in the header.

 ## Access